matteo14c/HaploCoV-Flu/README.md

-# HaploCoV -- HC_comb Groups, segments groups, and annotation of non-synonymous SNVs as in Chiara et al 2026 (submitted)

-Scripts and Pipeline for Chiara et al. (submitted)
+# Computational Workflow for: "Distinctive viral genome signatures are linked to repeated mammalian spillovers of H5N1 in North America"

-This repository contains all scripts used to generate **HC_comb groups** and the **annotation of amino-acid substitutions** across the **eight genomic segments** of *Influenza A Virus (IAV) clade 2.3.4.4b*, as performed in **Chiara et al. (submitted) Distinctive viral genome signatures are linked to repeated mammalian spillovers of H5N1 in North America**.
+This repository contains all scripts used to generate **HC_comb groups** and the **annotation of amino-acid substitutions** across the **eight genomic segments** of *Influenza A Virus (IAV) clade 2.3.4.4b*, as performed in **Distinctive viral genome signatures are linked to repeated mammalian spillovers of H5N1 in North America**, by Chiara et al (submitted).

 Because of GISAID restrictions, **the raw sequences used in the analysis cannot be distributed directly**.\